1Now Moab rebelled against Israel after the death of Ahab.

 12Then the king arose in the night and said to his servants, “I will now show you what the Syrians have done to us.
 They know that we are hungry.
 Therefore they have gone out of the camp to hide themselves in the field, saying, ‘When they come out of the city, we will take them alive and get into the city.’”

-13One of his servants answered, “Please let some men take five of the horses that remain that are left in the city.
-Behold, they are like all the multitude of Israel who are left in it.
-Behold, they are like all the multitude of Israel who are consumed.
-Let us send and see.”
+13But one of his servants answered and said, “Please let some men take five of the horses that remain that are left in the city.
+Let them take five of the remaining horses that remain in it.
+Look, they are like all the people of Israel that have come to an end.
+So let us send and see.”

 14So they took two chariots with horses, and the king sent them after the army of the Syrians, saying, “Go and see.”

-15So they went after them to the Jordan; and behold, all the way was full of garments and vessels that the Syrians had cast away in their haste.
+15So they went after them to the Jordan, and behold, the whole way was full of garments and vessels that the Syrians had thrown away in their haste.
 The messengers returned and told the king.

 18It came to pass just as the man of God had spoken to the king, saying, “Two measures of barley for a shekel and a measure of fine flour for a shekel, will be tomorrow about this time in the gate of Samaria,”

 19and that officer answered the man of God and said, “Now, behold, if Yahweh should make windows in heaven, might such a thing be?” and he said, “Behold, you will see it with your eyes, but will not eat of it.”

 20It came to pass like that to him, for the people trampled on him in the gate, and he died.